Gorilla and Chimpanzee Trekking in Uganda

 Kibale Forest is Uganda's prime chimpanzee trekking location, with a 95% chance of spotting a chimp family.
 Trips start every morning and afternoon in Kibale Forest National Park.
 The costs for a chimp trekking permit are listed in the National Park section of our website here

 For those travelling on a budget, Budongo Forest, Kalinzu Forest or Kyambura Gorge are cheaper alternatives to spot chimpanzees.
-These locations also make it easier for you to arrange trekking permits yourself.

 • Budongo Forest Reserve is located close to Murchison Falls National Park.
 The likelihood of spotting chimps is highest in the morning, with an estimated 80% chance of encountering the chimps.
 The trekking is organised by Uganda Lodges - Budongo Eco Lodge.
 Permits can be obtained on-site or reserved in advance through Uganda Lodges.
 Prices for the Budongo Forest are USD 140.

 • Kalinzu Forest is situated alongside the road from Mbarara town to Queen Elizabeth National Park.
 A hiking permit costs USD 40, and the chances of seeing chimps are estimated at 50%.
 Even if you miss out on the chimps, the hike itself is still a great experience.
+Permits can be arranged on-site or via your lodge.

 Where to go chimpanzee trekking in Uganda